fbrowther/SQLAlchemy-Challenge/README.md

 The trip duration (analysed above) had an ideal average temperature of ~80degree F.

 ### Daily Rainfall Average
 The rainfall per weather station using the previous year's matching dates was calculated.
-The data was sorted in descending order by precipitation amount, and along with the list of the station, name, latitude, longitude, and elevation.
+The data displayed included precipitation amount, along with the list of the station, name, latitude, longitude, and elevation.

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/data_stationrain.png)